tytydraco/yessleep/out/Den_of_Wolves.md

 I laughed, then said, “Wait, really?”

-Sunday rolled her eyes and took the bottle from me and took a long swing, then swallowed.
+Sunday rolled her eyes and took the bottle from me and took a long swing.
 “Happy?”

 I grabbed the bottle and took a swig of my own, grimaced, and said, “That’s not beer.”